the-raspberry-pi-guy/timelapse-pi/README.md

 # timelapse-pi
-A backpack-mounted all-day timelapse project with the Raspberry Pi Zero
+A backpack-mounted all-day timelapse camera project with the Raspberry Pi Zero